smxi/inxi/README.txt

 PACKAGERS: inxi has one and only one 'release', and that is the current commit to master branch (plus pinxi inxi-perl branch, of course, but those should never be packaged).
-All previous commits are immediately obsolete on the commit of every new commit.

 =====================================================================
 ABOUT INXI - CORE COMMITMENT TO LONG TERM STABILITY